 Having three main entrances in north, east and west the bazaar comprises almost 1000 shops and two baths called Mirli and Haj Ebrahim.
 In the past it could, and even now it can, meet all the needs of the people.
 Serai Malek and Serai Golshan are the two main caravansaries of this bazaar.
 The complex was a proper place to social contacts nearby commercial centers from old days and played an important role in preserving national and religious customs.

-This Bazaar has been divided into 8 segments (each to do with a specific guild) such as, jewel merchants, textiles, foot ware, saddle-makers, fruit sellers etc. Four of the most important mosques of Zanjan are located here named as the Chehel Sotoon Mosque, Aqa Seyed Fathollah Mosque, Jame Mosque, Mirzaei Mosque.
+This Bazaar divided into 8 segments (each to do with a specific guild) such as, jewel merchants, textiles, foot ware, saddle-makers, fruit sellers etc. Four of the most important mosques of Zanjan located here named as the Chehel Sotoon Mosque, Aqa Seyed Fathollah Mosque, Jame Mosque, Mirzaei Mosque.

 Since Zanjan has hot summers and very cold and snowy winters people might not feel this weather conditions so severely when they are inside the complex due to the architecture of the roof.
 So they may have opportunity to spend plenty of time to choose their desired products.
 Zanjan’s Bazaar.